What Is Sleep Apnea?

 - Dry throat and mouth

 The first symptom you may become aware of is snoring.
-Snoring is not always indicative of sleep aponea, but if the snoring is loud or is more of a snort or a choking sound, sleep aponea could be the cause.
+Snoring is not always indicative of sleep apnea, but if the snoring is loud or is more of a snort or a choking sound, sleep apnea could be the cause.

 While you sleep your airway becomes obstructed by your tongue and soft palate.
-You try to take a breath and even though the muscle motion is made you don’t take in any air.
-When your oxygen levels drop the signals are sent to the brain to wake you up so that you continue breathing.
+You try to take a breath and, even though muscle motion occurs, you don’t take in any air.
+When your oxygen levels drop the signals are sent to the brain to wake you up so that you can continue breathing.
 This is when you will gasp for air, snort, or snore very loudly.

-This can happen as much as thirty times per hour for as long as you are asleep.
-Imagine that.
-If you are asleep for eight hours and you stop breathing 30 times an hour, you stop breathing 240 times per night.
-If each stoppage lasts one minute and your brain wakes you up each time, you miss out on four hours of sleep every single night of the week for weeks or months on end.
+This can happen as much as thirty times per hour during sleep.
+Imagine that!
+If you sleep for eight hours and you stop breathing 30 times an hour, you stop breathing 240 times per night.
+If each stoppage lasts one minute and your brain wakes you up each time, you miss out on four hours of sleep every single night of the week, for weeks or months on end.

 When we breathe several things happen all at once.
 The muscles of the chest expand and lower the diaphragm to create negative pressure.
 This negative pressure is what sucks the air into the lungs.
 Sometimes a person’s airway is just narrower than normal.
 Plain and simple anatomy can be the cause of obstructive sleep apnea.

-The sidewalls of the throat can also collapse to close the airway, often due to low muscle tone and extra flesh in the neck area caused by obesity.
-Sometimes the airway is obstructed while attempting to breathe when the tissues of the airway get sucked together by the negative pressure.
+The sidewalls of the throat can also collapse and close the airway, often due to low muscle tone and extra flesh in the neck area caused by obesity.
+Sometimes the airway is obstructed while attempting to breathe because the tissues of the airway get sucked together by the negative pressure.

-If you have a deviated septum you can try using the strips on your nose made for holding the nasal passages open.
-This may be enough to alleviate your symptoms and let you get the sleep you so desperately need and deserve each night.
-Before you try anything though you need to discuss all of your options with your doctor to see which is the best fit for you.
+If you have a deviated septum you can try using strips on your nose to hold the nasal passages open.
+They may be enough to alleviate your symptoms and let you get the sleep you so desperately need and deserve each night.
+Before you try anything though, you need to discuss all of your options with your doctor to see which is the best fit for you.

 Obesity’s Roll In Sleep Apnea

 Obesity is not a symptom; it is a cause.
-Obesity makes sleep aponea worse.
-About 70% of obese people in the USA have obstructive sleep aponea.
+Obesity makes sleep apnea worse.
+About 70% of obese people in the USA have obstructive sleep apnea.

-The way obesity comes into play with sleep aponea is that the fatty tissue that has built up around the neck affects the neck muscles and soft palate and even the little flap in the back of your throat called the uvula.
+The way obesity comes into play with sleep apnea is that the fatty tissue that has built up around the neck affects the neck muscles and soft palate, and even the little flap in the back of your throat called the uvula.
 When you go to sleep all the muscles relax and the weight of the fatty tissue closes off your airway.

 This can eventually lead to respiratory failure and could be fatal.
 It doesn’t happen often, but it does happen.
 Obesity causes many health problems, sleep apnea is just one of them.
 A healthy diet and regular exercise are very important if you want to stay fit and well.
 Losing excess weight can help cure your sleep apnea.

-Losing just 10% of your total body fat you can help decrease the seriousness of your sleep apnea by 30%.
+Losing just 10% of your total body fat can help decrease the seriousness of your sleep apnea by 30%.
 The more you lose the better off you will be.
-When you get to your ideal weight or even just meet your weight loss goal you may find that sleep apnea isn’t a problem for you anymore.
+When you get to your ideal weight, or even just meet your weight loss goal, you may find that sleep apnea isn’t a problem for you anymore.

 Talk to your doctor about starting a diet and exercise program.
-If you haven’t been very active for a while then you may just have to start walking or swimming or walking in a swimming pool.
+If you haven’t been very active for a while then you may just have to start walking or swimming or even walking in a swimming pool.
 Easy enough, right?
-Combine the exercise with a low carb diet and you will start losing the weight in no time.
+Combine the exercise with a low-carb diet and you will start losing weight in no time.

 Can Sleep Apnea Cause Depression?

-Suffering from sleep aponea can indirectly lead to depression.
+Suffering from sleep apnea can indirectly lead to depression.
 Being constantly tired often leaves people feeling low and hopeless.
-Although depression is not the only consequence of sleep aponea it can be the one that most affects your quality of life.
+Although depression is not the only consequence of sleep apnea, it can be the one that most affects your quality of life.

 Depression can be a devastating disorder if left untreated.
 Feeling down and despondent can affect your whole life, causing problems with family and friends, and with your job.

 If your depression is caused because you are not getting enough quality sleep at night then you need to address it with your doctor and get treatment right away.
-Sleep disorders like sleep aponea can lead to so many other issues, but depression doesn’t have to be one of them.
+Sleep disorders like sleep apnea can lead to many other issues, but depression doesn’t have to be one of them.

 Side Effects From Sleep Apnea

 Sleep apnea is one of a few sleep disorders that affect millions of people on a nightly basis and can be so severe that it becomes life-threatening in more ways than one.
-Not getting restful sleep every night can cause a number of symptoms or changes in behaviour that can affect your performance at work, at home, and the drive in between.
+Not getting restful sleep every night can cause a number of symptoms or changes in behavior that can affect your performance at work, at home, and on the road.

-You need to be at your best when you are behind the wheel of a car and if you are not getting restful sleep then you are not at your best.
-Sleep deprivation is as bad or worse as drinking and driving.
-The only difference is that driving while sleep deprived is not illegal, yet.
+You need to be at your best when you are behind the wheel of a car, and if you are not getting restful sleep then you are not at your best.
+Sleep deprivation is as bad or worse than drinking and driving.
+The only difference is that driving while sleep-deprived is not illegal, yet.
 There have been some people who have been diagnosed with sleep apnea who have had their licenses taken away by the DMV because they pose a risk to themselves and others.

 How To Tell If You Have Sleep Apnea

-Ask your partner if they have noticed any loud snoring, snorting or gasping for breath when you are sleep.
+Ask your partner if they have noticed any loud snoring, snorting, or gasping for breath when you are sleeping.
 You could also record yourself during the night to gain a better understanding of your sleep habits.
 If you suspect something is wrong, talk to your doctor about it.

 What Will Your Doctor Do?

 Your doctor can order a sleep study where you go to a special clinic and get hooked up to monitors which record your breathing and blood oxygen levels while you sleep.
-Your doctor will diagnose is you have sleep aponea and if so, what type you have; obstructive, central or mixed/complex sleep aponea.
+Your doctor will diagnose if you have sleep apnea and if so, what type you have; obstructive, central or mixed/complex sleep apnea.

 What Is The Treatment For Sleep Apnea?

-If you only have a mild form of sleep aponea you could probably get away with wearing an oral device to keep your tongue from falling back and blocking your airway.
-These devices either hold your tongue down or change the way you hold your mouth when you are sleeping to give you more room behind your tongue, keeping your airway open.
+If you only have a mild form of sleep apnea you could probably get away with wearing an oral device to keep your tongue from falling back and blocking your airway.
+These devices either hold your tongue down or change the way you hold your mouth when you are sleeping, to give you more room behind your tongue, keeping your airway open.

 You may be encouraged by your doctor to teach yourself to sleep on your side instead of rolling on to your back.
 A good idea is to sleep with a rolled-up blanket or towel behind your back to keep you in that position.

-Central sleep aponea or complex, or mixed, sleep aponea are the most dangerous kinds of this disorder.
+Central sleep apnea or complex, or mixed, sleep apnea are the most dangerous kinds of this disorder.
 In the most severe cases, a tracheostomy with the placement of a trach tube in the throat or below the obstructed area may be your only option.

-The simplest ways to treat sleep aponea comes in the form of lifestyle changes and should be the first thing you try.
-Quitting smoking and losing excess weight can be enough to eliminate sleep aponea altogether, allowing you to get the quality sleep you deserve.
+The simplest ways to treat sleep apnea comes in the form of lifestyle changes and should be the first thing you try.
+Quitting smoking and losing excess weight can be enough to eliminate sleep apnea altogether, allowing you to get the quality sleep you need.
 There are also some exercises that you can do to tone the muscles of the neck and throat.
 Find out more about those exercises here.

 Inspire Sleep Apnea Treatment